goschtl/zope/lovely.relation/trunk/src/lovely/relation/README.txt

 Relation Types
 --------------

-Relation types can be providd to Realtions via a RealationTypes container.
+Relation types can be provided to Relations via a RelaationTypes container.
 The container can then be registered as a utility.

   >>> from lovely.relation.interfaces import IRelationTypes